w3c/w3c-website-templates-bundle/docs/settings/README.md

 ### Color contrast

-Make sure that the contrast ratio of text and interactive elements on your site meets the requirements of **<dfn id="wcag"><abbr title="Web Content Accessibility Guidelines">WCAG</abbr></dfn> 2.1** as paraphrased in the following sections.
-The ideal contrast range to meet all requirements is 7:1 - 15:1.
+Make sure that the contrast ratio of text and interactive elements on your site meets the requirements of **<dfn id="wcag"><abbr title="Web Content Accessibility Guidelines">WCAG</abbr></dfn> 2.2** as paraphrased in the following sections.
+An ideal contrast range to meet all requirements is 7:1 - 15:1.
 Higher contrast ratios can be triggering for some people.

 #### 1.4.3 Contrast (Minimum) (AA)